jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

             value_attr="value")

-As the collection returned by the :meth:`~dendropy.dataobject.base.AnnotationSet.findall` method is an object of type :class:`~dendropy.dataobject.base.AnnotationSet`, this can also be transformed to a dictionary.
+As the collection returned by the :meth:`~dendropy.datamodel.basemodel.AnnotationSet.findall` method is an object of type :class:`~dendropy.datamodel.basemodel.AnnotationSet`, this can also be transformed to a dictionary.
 For example::

     import dendropy